 We also allow users to reuse their verified digital identities across other services as well - reducing friction that comes with multiple authentication requests and increases overall customer satisfaction rates.

-Why biometric login is a win-win for businesses and customers
+Why biometric authentication is a win-win for businesses and customers

-One of the bigger benefits with facial login is that users are not subject to cumbersome and long processes for identity verification - it’s done in a few milliseconds.
+One of the bigger benefits of taking a video selfie (in the same way that Apple uses FaceID) is that a a can perform their identity verification without the traditionally cumbersome process - a scan is done in a few milliseconds.
 Businesses will be able to sift out fraudulent accounts and ensure that only legitimate users are creating and accessing their accounts.

 Data privacy and secure storage are clearly important if we are to work for a future dominated by biometrics for authentication processes.
 Biometric login, as long as the technology remains agile and highly secure, is accurate and provides a quick turnaround time, will be key to driving trust and security between enterprises and users.